 The shy, awkward Dodgson loved children and was more comfortable around them than adults because they weren't bothered by the stammer he was so self-conscious of.
 Karoline Leach's biography of Dodgson is, like the writer's sexuality, still hotly debated.
 Some say that In the Shadow of the Dreamchild is a long overdue repudiation of the besmirching of Dodgson's name, others say that Leach and the academics who support her are historical revisionists.

 Dodgson's classic novel, Alice In Wonderland, still beloved by readers of all ages and popular with literary scholars, has been adapted numerous times for the stage, screen, radio, and television.
 The latest feature film adaptation was released in March of 2010.
 Directed by Tim Burton, the movie featured Mia Wasikowska as Alice, Johnny Depp as the Mad Hatter, Helena Bonham Carter as the Red Queen, Anne Hathaway as the White Queen, Stephen Fry as the Cheshire Cat, Alan Rickman as the Caterpillar, and Christopher Lee as the Jabberwock.

 Quote Of The Day

 "Who in the world am I?
 Ah, that's the great puzzle." - Lewis Carroll (Charles Dodgson)

-Today's video features the theatrical trailer for the new 2010 feature film adaptation of Lewis Carroll's classic children's novel, Alice In Wonderland.
+Today's video features the original theatrical trailer for the recent 2010 feature film adaptation of Lewis Carroll's classic children's novel, Alice In Wonderland.
 Enjoy!